 (2) A reference in this Act to the community includes any community and is not limited to the community of Western Australia or Australia.

-[Section 3 amended by No. 3 of 2011 s.
+[Section 3 amended: No. 3 of 2011 s.
 4; No. 25 of 2014 s.
 56; No. 17 of 2016 s.
-4.]
+4; No. 21 of 2017 s.
+12.]

 4A.
-When person commits serious sexual offence
+References to commission of a serious sexual offence

-(1) For the purposes of this Act, unless the contrary intention appears, a person commits a serious sexual offence if the person —
+(1) For the purposes of this Act, unless the contrary intention appears, a reference to the commission of a serious sexual offence includes a reference to —

-(a) does an act or makes an omission in any State or Territory that constitutes a serious sexual offence; or
+(a) the doing of an act or the making of an omission in any State or Territory that constitutes a serious sexual offence; or

-(b) does an act or makes an omission outside Australia that, if done within this State, would constitute a serious sexual offence.
+(b) the doing of an act or the making of an omission outside Australia that, if done within this State, would constitute a serious sexual offence.

-(2) For the purposes of subsection (1), it makes no difference —
+(2) For the purposes of subsection (1), it makes no difference whether a person doing an act or making an omission referred to in that subsection —

-(a) whether the person doing the act or making the omission would be likely to be charged with an offence; or
+(a) would be likely to be charged with an offence; or

-(b) whether the person doing the act or making the omission would, if charged with an offence, be found mentally fit to stand trial; or
+(b) would, if charged with an offence, be found mentally fit to stand trial; or

-(c) whether the person doing the act or making the omission would, if tried for an offence, be convicted.
+(c) would, if tried for an offence, be convicted.

-[Section 4A inserted by No. 17 of 2016 s.
-5.]
+[Section 4A inserted: No. 21 of 2017 s.
+13.]

 4. Objects of this Act